getAlby/lnfly/README.md

 [Try it now](https://lnfly.fly.dev/)

+## Result Quality

+No matter how good your prompt is, result quality varies widely.
+If the app doesn't work, try the "Regenerate" prompt button.

 ## Supported Lightning functionality

 LNFly has limited knowledge of some lightning tools to enable your generated app to interact with lightning wallets: